kyma-project/kyma/docs/application-connector/02-01-application-connector.md

 >**NOTE:** Using the Application Registry, you can register an API along with its OAuth or Basic Authentication credentials.
 The credentials are stored in a Kubernetes Secret.

-## Event Service
+## Event Publisher

-The Event Service sends events to Kyma Eventing and enriches events with metadata that indicates the source of the event.
+The Event Publisher sends events to Kyma Eventing with metadata that indicates the source of the event.
 This allows routing events to Functions and services based on their source Application.

 ## Application